 - Cat6 Ethernet Cable – 1 Meter

-- Already own a few accessories and only require some of these accessories?
+Already have some of these parts and only require some of these accessories?
 You can get them individually here on our Bazaar!

-How to install RetroPie on your Raspberry Pi 4
+How to Install RetroPie on Raspberry Pi 4

 For this setup, you will have to install RetroPie manually as of this date as RetroPie does not officially support the Raspberry Pi 4 yet.
 You can follow the guide below to install RetroPie manually.